Page speed is an important aspect of SEO.

 Reducing redirects is another way to improve your page speed.

 A redirect is when a user is taken from one URL to another.
+This can add time to the page load time.

 You can reduce redirects by simplifying your URL structure and eliminating unnecessary redirects (check HTTP status codes here).